-I had no money, no job, only a few brochures from the pilot and a heart full of hope.
+I had no money, no job, only a few brochures from the pilot, and a heart full of hope.
 I started approaching different people to join BYLC’s board.
-Many said no, some said yes.
+Many said no, and some said yes.

 In the meanwhile, I applied for name clearance for BYLC.
 The official fee at that time was Taka 100 for name clearance and Taka 250 for registration.
 That’s the total that I paid.
 I thought that if I wanted to start a leadership center that would educate young people then I must set the right foundation from the beginning.

 I didn’t have a lawyer or an agent.
 And I didn’t spend an extra penny although I probably could have hired a lawyer with the money I spent on my numerous rickshaw rides to the RJSC office, which was then in Motijheel.

 On January 5, 2009, we got our registration certificate.
 By February 2009, I was zero.
 I had run out of whatever little savings that I had.
 I was working from a small room in my father’s apartment.